Rhône

 Grape Varieties:

-Red: Mainly Syrah, which gives you deep, spicy, full-bodied wines packed with dark fruit flavours and that distinctive peppery kick.
+Red: Mainly Syrah, which gives you deep, spicy, full-bodied wines packed with dark fruit flavours and that distinctive peppery background.

 White: Viognier (the star of Condrieu), Marsanne, and Roussanne are the go-to grapes here, creating aromatic, rich white wines.